So, now that you know the basics of periodontal (gum) disease (if not, please see

 down into what’s called “Quadrant Deep Cleanings” or “Quadrant Scale and Root Plane”.

-For this to be done correctly, EACH quadrant requires and HOUR to complete.
-This
+For this to be done correctly, EACH quadrant requires an HOUR to complete.
+This may

 or one giant 4 hour appointment.
 This choice is left up to the patient.
 Sometimes,

 in cases where the pockets aren’t severe or prevalent enough to warrant 4 quadrants,

 we will clean four quads and charge for only two.
 I always try to be as fair as possible.

 Again, it depends on the chart.
 But, you get the idea of how the pocket numbers determine